systek/graphql-workshop/2_docs/backend.md

 Extra curricular activity: Find a library that is a GraphQL client for your platform, is it easier to use?
 Better?
 REST 4 lyfe?

+### Back to queries: List all ingredients, supply a way to sort through params!

+1. Create a query called `ingredients`, with no params.
+It should just return a list of all ingredients in the database.
+1. Create a enum type, add it as an optional parameter to `ingredients`.
+When passed in you can sort the result differently.
+Make sure you parse the enum correctly.
+    - NAME: sort by name
+    - PRICE: sort by price

 ## 5. Summary
 ### Objects